top of page

 • Garden of Life's Oil of Oregano Drops offers traditional support with modern convenience, delivering 34mg of Organic oregano leaf extract in a base of cold-pressed extra virgin olive oil & mixed tocopherols from non-GMO sunflower.

-I do not recommend MaryRuth's Oil of Oregano as they use aerial parts oil, also known as oregano essential oil, which is not safe for consumption.
+I do not recommend MaryRuth's Oil of Oregano as they use aerial parts oil, also known as oregano essential oil, which is unsafe for consumption.
 Learn more about essential oil safety in my blog, How to Safely Use Essential Oils.

 ⚠️ Warning: The Holistic Hipppie is not a functional medicine practitioner.
 The FDA has not evaluated these statements.
 This content is not medical advice and should not be used to diagnose, treat, cure, or replace medical guidance.
 The Holistic Hipppie assumes no liability for the application of the information discussed.